shapeshift/docs/branching.md

 # Branching

-We use [git flow](https://danielkummer.github.io/git-flow-cheatsheet/) for our branching strategy.
+We use [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/) for our branching strategy.

 ### General Concepts